 Category: New Investors

-I am a CPA Candidate sharing my experience building my portfolio while in my 20s.
-During this process of sharing information online I hope to increase free financial literacy access for all.
+I am a licensed CPA sharing my experience building my portfolio as a young professional.
+During this process of sharing information online, I hope to increase free financial literacy access for all.

 -